Updated: January 29, 2025

 Portugal’s public healthcare system is generally free for residents of the country, although you will need to pay a patient contribution for certain procedures such as x-rays.
 Patients pay standard user fees, known as “tax moderators,” and the state covers its costs.

-Americans relocating to Portugal tend to favor the major cities of Lisbon and Porto, Mainland Portugal and Central Portugal cities and, the stunning Algarve region in Southern Portugal.
-These regions have the most extensive American expat communities.
+Americans relocating to Portugal tend to favor the major cities of Lisbon and Porto, and the stunning Algarve region in Southern Portugal.
+Living in Portugal as an expat, you’ll find that these regions have the most extensive expat communities.

-For American citizens, Portugal offers a high quality of life that contrasts nicely with a low cost of living.
-Portugal excels across many dimensions of well-being in comparison to other countries in the OECD Better Life Index and Global Citizen Solutions’ Quality of Life Index, clocking in at 12th position.
+For American expats in Portugal, the country offers a high quality of life that contrasts nicely with a low cost of living.
+Portugal excels across many dimensions of well-being in comparison to other countries in the OECD Better Life Index and Global Citizen Solutions’ Quality of Life Index, clocking in at 6th position.